WebView Testing In Android Online In Real Time

 Note: This is not our primary offering, as of now.
 Hence you need to launch WebView manually, using the steps mentioned in this doc.

 Step 1: You will need an account on LambdaTest.
 If you already have an account on LambdaTest, you can directly skip to the next step.
-If you do not have an account yet, you can create one here.
+If you don't have an account yet, you can register for free.

 Step 2: Login to your LambdaTest account using this link.